 - Student will be provided access to a letter chart for assignments/tests, such as spelling tests, where letter formation may impact a grade.

-- Student will be provided access to assistive technology for reading and writing assignments.
+- Student will be provided access to assistive technology for organization, reading and writing assignments.

 Have any to add?
 Let us know at decodingdyslexiamn (at) gmail.com